khfiii/blog-website/README.md

 # Hi there 👋

 I'm kahfi.
-I am solo web developer working my way through my senior in high school, and i spent my time to practice, and practice.
+I am solo web developer working my way through my senior in high school, and i spent my time to code.
 This is my first blog post, i want to share my first real laravel project with you.

 ## Requirement